chipsalliance/caliptra-rtl/docs/CaliptraHardwareSpecification.md

 * JTAG accesses

-* APB transactions
+* AXI transactions

-Activity on the APB interface only wakes up the SoC IFC clock.
+Activity on the AXI interface only wakes up the SoC IFC clock.
 All other clocks remain off until any other condition is met or the core exits the halt state.

 | Cpu_halt_status | PSEL | Generic input wires <br>\|\| fatal error <br>\|\| debug/scan mode  <br> \|\|JTAG access | Expected behavior |
 | :-------------- | :--- | :---------- | :-------------- |